 The Story So Far: It is Year 296 since Aegon’s Landing.
 Word of the lost swords of high Westrosi houses by up-and-coming House Luxon has crossed the Narrow Sea…

 He looked up from the meal in front of him to the bearer of the news.
-Under the wide-brimmed hat providing shadows for half of his face, there were not many in Pentos who would easily recognize the traveler.
+Under the stylish, wide-brimmed hat providing shadows for half of his face, there were not many in Pentos who would easily recognize the traveler.
+Most would be distracted by the flamboyant, multi-colored feather tucked into the hat’s bright violet band.
 Still, Viserys could not shake a feeling of doubt.
 Were they being watched?
 Who else knew of this, of them?

 “You saw this thing?”

 “With my own eyes.”
 The voice of the traveler was low, subtle, all but lost in the tavern’s ruckus.
 “The blades of the Baratheons were laid at the feet of the king himself.”

 “The king sitting on my throne.”
 Scowling, Viserys snatched up a goblet of wine and drained it.
 “I can’t wait to see the look on his fat face when I split him open.”